ameba23/lowtechnetwork/docs/plants.md

 idea to make it yourself. it saves money, does not support the supermarkets, and you can be more in control of how much you drink.
 However, do not be tempted to drink it before its ready.
-If this is a problem remember to make more so you have a constant supply.
+If this is a problem remember to make enough that you have a constant supply.

 Making wine is easy, but making good wine that does not give you a hangover is not so easy.
 Keep everything clean with hot water (or